Automating SA Invoices: Shopify to Xero/Sage

 If you sell to international customers in USD, SARS still requires you to report the ZAR value of the transaction based on the exchange rate at the time of the sale.

-- Create the Xero invoice in ZAR, or use Xero’s multi-currency feature to record the USD sale and let Xero handle the FX gain/loss.
+- Either create the Xero invoice in ZAR directly, or use Xero's multi-currency feature to record the USD sale and let Xero handle the FX gain/loss at month-end.

 Why This Saves 10+ Hours a Week